mcarroll138/LocalBusinessApi.Solution/README.md

 ## Description

-An Api that will return local businesses in the database.
+This Api that will return local businesses stored in the MySQL database.
 The businesses will return with the following information:
 * Business Name
 * Business Type
 * Business Description